ryandotmorrison/python/code_combat/README.md

 4. Use the code as a reference while solving similar challenges on CodeCombat.

 ## Code Structure
 The structure of the code within each level directory is designed to be concise and focused on solving the specific challenge.
-Each file generally follows the format:

-# CodeCombat Level: Level Name
-# Solution by: Your Name

-# Description of the challenge
-# ...

-# Python code solution
-# ...

-# Additional comments or explanations
-# ...

 Feel free to explore the code and adapt it for your learning purposes.